Revolution Controversy

 The Revolution Controversy was a British debate over the French Revolution from 1789 to 1795.
 A pamphlet war began in earnest after the publication of Edmund Burke's Reflections on the Revolution in France (1790), which defended the House of Bourbon, the French aristocracy, and the Catholic Church in France.
 Because he had supported the American Patriots in their rebellion against Great Britain, Burke's views sent a shockwave through the British Isles.
 Many writers responded to defend the French Revolution, such as Thomas Paine, Mary Wollstonecraft and William Godwin.
 Alfred Cobban calls the debate that erupted "perhaps the last real discussion of the fundamentals of politics" in Britain.
 The themes articulated by those responding to Burke would become a central feature of the radical working-class movement in Britain in the 19th century and of Romanticism.
-Most Britons celebrated the storming of the Bastille in 1789 and believed that Kingdom of France should be curtailed by a more democratic form of government.
+Most Britons celebrated the storming of the Bastille in 1789 and believed that The Kingdom of France should be curtailed by a more democratic form of government.
 However, by December 1795, after the Reign of Terror and the War of the First Coalition, few still supported the French cause.

 Edmund Burke's Reflections

 Responding in part to a sermon defending the French Revolution given by the Dissenting clergyman Richard Price entitled A Discourse on the Love of Our Country (1789), Burke published his Reflections on the Revolution in France in an effort to advance arguments for the current aristocratic government.
 Because Burke had been part of the liberal Whig Party, a critic of monarchical power, a supporter of the American Revolutionaries and a critic of government corruption in India, most of Britain expected him to support the French revolutionaries.
 By failing to do so, he shocked the populace and angered his friends and supporters.
 Burke's book sold 30,000 copies in two years.
 The Reflections defended "the aristocratic concepts of paternalism, loyalty, chivalry, the hereditary principle" and property.

 Burke criticized the view of many British thinkers and writers who had welcomed the early stages of the French Revolution.
 The radicals saw the revolution as analogous to Britain's own Glorious Revolution in 1688, which had restricted the powers of the Stuart monarchy, Burke argued that the appropriate historical analogy was the English Civil War (1642–1651) in which Charles I had been executed in 1649.
 Burke viewed the French Revolution as the violent overthrow of a legitimate government and contended that citizens do not have the right to overthrow their government.
-Civilisations and governments, he maintained, are the result of social and political consensus as their traditions cannot be challenged since the result would be anarchy.
+Civilisations and governments, he maintained, are the result of social and political consensus, and their traditions ought not to be challenged since the result would be anarchy.